Unbiased split variable selection for random survival forests using maximally selected rank statistics: Discussion

-However, the MSR-RF version implemented in \texttt{ranger} is a compromise between the reduction in split point selection bias and computational efficiency.
-In fact, in our comparison of $6$ approaches for approximating the maximally selected rank statistic, only the Monte-Carlo permutation approach and the maximally selected Gauss statistic achieved unbiased split point selections.
+However, the MSR-RF version implemented in \texttt{ranger} is a compromise between the reduction in split variable selection bias and computational efficiency.
+In fact, in our comparison of six approaches for approximating the maximally selected rank statistic, only the Monte-Carlo permutation approach and the maximally selected Gauss statistic achieved unbiased split variable selections.
 However, both approaches are computationally intensive which restricts their usage to small random forests.
 Of the remaining methods, the minimum of the approximations by Lausen \textit{et al.} \cite{Lausen1994} and Lausen and Schumacher \cite{Lausen1992} achieved the best results.
 The method performed equally well for small sample sizes.
-Since the minimum approach is fast to compute, we consider this approach as the best compromise in the tradeoff between split point selection bias and runtime for larger random forests.
+Since the minimum approach is fast to compute, we consider this approach as the best compromise in the tradeoff between split variable selection bias and runtime for larger random forests.

-The proposed method can be embedded in the conditional inference framework for recursive partitioning by Hothorn \textit{et al.} \cite{Hothorn2006}, which is the basis for CIF.
-Using the notation from Hothorn \textit{et al.} \cite{Hothorn2006}, the influence function $h(\cdot)$ can be chosen to represent the log-rank scores $a_i$, as described in Section~\ref{sec:maxstat}.
-The covariate transformation $g_j(\cdot)$ would need to be specified as $g_j(x_{ji}) = \sum_{k = r(x_{ji})}^{n} e_n(k)$, where $r(x_{ji})$ is the rank of the observation $i$ in the covariate $j$ under the assumption of sorted covariates and no ties, and $e_n(k)$ is the unit vector of length $n$ with the $k$th element equal to one \cite{Hothorn2006}.
-In principle, this could be implemented in the \texttt{party} package \cite{Hothorn2014}.
-However, the $p$-value approximations described in Section~\ref{sec:maxstat} would not be available.
-Furthermore, the determination of the best split point in the selected covariate would not be required in the second step, since it is already known from the first step.

 MSR-RF are just one special case of the general approach to maximally selected statistics \cite{Hothorn2008}.
-It is easily extenable to continuous outcome by setting the scores equal to the ranks \cite{Lausen1992}.
+It is easily extendable to continuous outcome by setting the scores equal to the ranks \cite{Lausen1992}.
 Furthermore, the approach can be extended to categorical endpoints by using a maximally selected $\chi^2$ statistic \cite{Miller1982}.
 For the binary case, exact methods to obtain $p$-values are known \cite{Koziol1991,Boulesteix2006,Boulesteix2006a}, and for the categorical case approximations have already been proposed \cite{Betensky1999}.
-These approaches could be utilized to implement classification and regression random forests using maximally selected statistics.
+An alternative for the binary case is to code the outcome as $0$ and $1$ and use maximally selected rank statistics \cite{Potapov2012}.

 The restriction of possible split points to an interval $[\mu_1, \mu_2]$, corresponding to quantiles $\varepsilon_1, \varepsilon_2$ of the distribution of the covariates, suppresses extreme end-cut splits, to provide sufficient sample sizes in both groups for asymptotic properties to hold for the $p$-value approximation \cite{Lausen1992}.
 However, recent findings \cite{Ishwaran2015} indicate that the ability to produce end-cut splits is desirable in random forests and our results in Section~\ref{sec:selection} suggest that the approximations work well for small sample sizes.
 Therefore, one could use a smaller value for the parameter \texttt{minprop} or even set it to $0$, not restricting the possible split points at all and possibly increasing the prediction accuracy in high-noise scenarios.